mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 4. A declaration made in accordance with this Article may be withdrawn by the relevant State giving notice thereof in writing to the Director.
 Such notification shall take effect three months after the Director’s receipt thereof.

-5. AnyState which is bound by a declaration made under this Article shall, in any proceedings brought against it before a competent  court in respect of any obligation specified in the declaration, waive any immunity that it would otherwise be entitled to invoke.
+5. Any State which is bound by a declaration made under this Article shall, in any proceedings brought against it before a competent  court in respect of any obligation specified in the declaration, waive any immunity that it would otherwise be entitled to invoke.

 Article 15

-1. EachContracting State shall ensure that any person who receives contributing oil within its territory in such quantities that he is liable to contribute to the Fund appears on a list to be established and kept up to date by the Director in accordance with the subsequent provisions of this Article.
+1. Each Contracting State shall ensure that any person who receives contributing oil within its territory in such quantities that he is liable to contribute to the Fund appears on a list to be established and kept up to date by the Director in accordance with the subsequent provisions of this Article.

 2. For the purposes set out in paragraph 1, each Contracting State shall communicate, at a time and in the manner to be prescribed in the Internal Regulations, to the Director the name and address of any person who in respect of that State is liable to contribute to the Fund pursuant to Article 10, as well as data on the relevant quantities of contributing oil received by any such person during the preceding calendar year.